mitmproxy/mitmproxy/docs/certinstall.rst

 The mitmproxy CA cert is located in ``~/.mitmproxy`` after it has been generated at the first start of mitmproxy.

 iOS
 ^^^

 See http://jasdev.me/intercepting-ios-traffic

 and https://web.archive.org/web/20150920082614/http://kb.mit.edu/confluence/pages/viewpage.action?pageId=152600377

+On iOS 10.3 and onwards, you also need to enable full trust for the mitm root certificate after installing from http://mitm.it

+1. Open the Settings app
+2. Tap General
+3. Tap About
+4. Scroll to bottom.
+Tap Certificate Trust Settings
+5. Turn on the switch for mitmproxy

 iOS Simulator
 ^^^^^^^^^^^^^